-The backlinks play a crucial role in improving the performance and rankings of a website.
-The better backlinks a website has, the more rankings it will get and eventually more traffic back to the website.
+Backlinks play a crucial role in improving the performance and rankings of a website.
+The better backlinks that a website has, the more rankings it will get and eventually more traffic back to the website.

 You can check the backlinks through Moz and Ahref as well.

 One limitation of Backlink Checker is that you can’t check the spam score of a backlink.
-So, try to use a paid tool to see the spam score of your domain and that of the backlink.
+Try to use a paid tool to see the spam score of your domain and that of the backlink.

 We are using Moz for this purpose.

-You can see that one of the backlink has a high spam score of 60%.
+You can see that one of the backlinks has a high spam score of 60%.
 This needs to be disavowed.